wizd3m/wadam-repo/README.md

 2021-01-27

-Initiated this repo and made a booboo.
-Gave the folder the wrong name.
+Initiated this repo and gave the folder the wrong name.
+Also added the necessary files for calamares.